-The full board of directors met six times during 2019.
-During 2019, except as noted below, each member of the board of directors attended in person or participated in 75% or more of the aggregate of (i) the total number of meetings of the board of directors (held during the period for which such person has been a director) and (ii) the total number of meetings held by all committees of the board of directors on which such person served (during the periods that such person served).
-Laurie Smaldone Alsup, M.D. was appointed to our compensation committee in November 2019 and was unable to attend the one compensation committee meeting held in 2019 following her appointment.
+The full board of directors met eight times during 2020.
+During 2020, each member of the board of directors attended in person or participated in 75% or more of the aggregate of (i) the total number of meetings of the board of directors (held during the period for which such person has been a director) and (ii) the total number of meetings held by all committees of the board of directors on which such person served (during the periods that such person served).